ryanc414/pytest_commander/README.md

 want to make sure that all additional dependencies required to run your tests are installed into the same virtual environment.

+When you run with default options, the web app to browse and run tests should be opened automatically in your default browser.
+To view full docs for the command-line parameters, run `pytest_web_ui --help`.

 Build from source
 =================